 Big-name acts are now adding winery stops to their tours, like Washington's Chateau Ste.
-Michelle, who recently hosted Paul Simon and Lyle Lovett & His Large Band, while the rest of the winery's summer concert series lineup includes Frankie Valli and the Four Seasons, Bonnie Raitt, Culture Club, Josh Groban, and Earth, Wind & Fire.
-This September, catch Chris Isaak and Tears for Fears at Maryhill Winery, jamming out at the 4,000-seat amphitheatre.
+Michelle, who've played host to Paul Simon and Lyle Lovett & His Large Band, Frankie Valli and the Four Seasons, Bonnie Raitt, Culture Club, and Earth, Wind & Fire.
+This summer, catch Fitz & the Tantrums and Josh Groban.

 6. Chef Series